demisto/content/Packs/ThreatZone/Integrations/ThreatZone/README.md

-ThreatZone is a cloud-based sanbox with interactive access.
+*Threat.Zone* is a hypervisor-based, automated and interactive tool for analyzing malware , you can fight new generation malwares.

 ## Use Cases